dpopkov/learnang/modern-ang-bc/README.md

 * Use pipes to format output in template for case, dates, currency
 * Formatting decimals
 * Displaying JSON for debugging purposes
+* Creating custom pipes: `ng generate pipe pipe-name`
+* Using arguments in pipes
+* Using multiple pipes

 ## Project 3 (optional): [typing - Typing Challenge](typing)